LucasPacheco27/YOLOv12_Food_Calories/README.md

-This project is an advanced machine learning application focused on analyzing the performance of the pre-trained YOLOv12 model for food recognition and calorie estimation.
-The core objective is to accurately identify specific food items and determine their approximate caloric content through an intuitive graphical user interface (GUI).
+This project focuses on leveraging the pre-trained YOLOv12 model to analyze food items through an easy-to-use graphical user interface (GUI).
+The core objective is to accurately recognize specific food classes and estimate their caloric content in real-time.
+By providing a user-friendly interface, the project aims to make food analysis accessible and intuitive for everyone. 🍎🍕

-The application is built to be user-friendly, allowing anyone to easily get insights into their meals.
-It leverages the power of the YOLOv8 model to provide real-time food detection, and then calculates an estimated calorie count based on a curated dataset.
-This integration of computer vision with a simple interface makes the process of dietary tracking efficient and accessible.
+# ✨ Key Features

+* Food Recognition: The system will use the YOLOv12 object detection model to identify a predefined set of food classes from a live camera feed or image.
+* Calorie Estimation: Based on the recognized food items, the project will estimate the approximate caloric value.
+This estimation will be based on a dataset linking food types to their average caloric content.
+* Intuitive GUI: A simple and friendly GUI will be developed to allow users to easily interact with the model, view recognition results, and see the estimated calorie count.